Patrick Wisdom Preview, Player Props: Cubs vs. Brewers

 - The pitching staff for the Brewers has a collective 8.9 K/9, which ranks 14th in the league.

-- The Brewers' 3.73 team ERA ranks first across all league pitching staffs.
+- The Brewers have the first-ranked team ERA among all league pitching staffs (3.77).

-- The right-hander's most recent appearance came on Sunday against the Miami Marlins, when he threw three innings, surrendering four earned runs while allowing nine hits.
+- The righty last pitched on Tuesday against the St. Louis Cardinals, when he threw five innings, allowing four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.